 NCS Program Details

-The 420 Race Class will meet Monday - Friday afternoons from 1:00 PM - 5:00 PM.
-On occasion, the Head 420 Race Coach may cancel practice due to weather or move the class inside for extended chalk-talks.
+The afternoon All-Island 420 Race Team will meet Monday - Friday afternoons from 1:00 PM - 5:00 PM.
 On Wednesday afternoons, students will compete in the All-island Race Day alongside 420 Racers from the Nantucket Yacht Club and Great Harbor Yacht Club.
 Other on-island events include a 420 Race Clinic, a Saturday Race Day and Nantucket Race Week in August, which the 420 Race program team members are encouraged to participate in.
 The All-Island 420 Race Team is a travel team, competing in several off-island regattas along the southern Massachusetts coast.
 All-Island 420 Race Team Members can anticipate sailing in two off-island regattas during the summer season.
 It is recommended that All-Island 420 Race Team commit to the full summer or at least the 6-week session.

 On the first day of each new session, students will have a basic swim check.
 While life jackets are provided and required, each NCS student should be comfortable in and around the water and have basic swimming skills.
 Students may bring their own PFD (USCG Type III), should they choose.
 We ask that students wear appropriate shoes (closed-toe) when participating, Native Footwear, Keen, Crocs and old sneakers all work well.
 Private lessons may be also be booked on our Jetties Sailing Center website; lessons are offered Monday - Saturday.